 Time to Review Your Online Profile?

 We live in an era where we’re sharing more personal information than ever online through platforms such as Twitter, Instagram, Facebook and LinkedIn.
-When you decide it’s time to ‘Make Your Move’ and are looking for your next role, we recommend taking some time to review your online profile as 70% of employers say they look at candidates’ social media profiles (2017 CareerBuilder Survey).
+When you’ve decided it’s time to ‘Make Your Move’ and are looking for your next role, we recommend taking some time to review your online profile as 70% of employers say they look at candidates’ social media profiles (2018 CareerBuilder Survey).

 If your profiles don’t quite showcase you in the light you’d like to be seen in its time to do something about it.
 Even if you aren’t actively searching for a new job, having up-to-date profiles is a smart strategy.

 - Do a Google search of your name with location to see what comes up.

 - Review your profile photos on all social media platforms – you want your profile photo to tell a positive story of you, a picture tells a thousand words and all that….

 - Delete any photos or comments you wouldn’t want a future employer to see – or adjust the privacy setting on your accounts to ensure you are comfortable with what you are sharing.